ViacheslavPomazan/GA4_Conversion_Funnel-PowerBI_Tableau_and_BigQuery_project/README.md

 * <b>Data Extraction:</b> Advanced SQL query in BigQuery.
 * <b>Visualization & Modeling:</b> Power BI and Tableu for creating an interactive dashboards.
 * <b>Metrics Calculation:</b> Developed business logic using DAX in Power BI and a combination of LOD expressions and Calculated Fields in Tableau.

+## Data Source. 🛢️
+Data is sourced from the `ga4_obfuscated_sample_ecommerce` public dataset, containing 4M+ rows of session data from November 1, 2020, to January 31, 2021.
+Unfortunately, neither the full CSV file extracted from BigQuery nor the Power BI .pbix file can be included in the repository due to their sizes (138 MB and 88 MB respectively).
+The first 500 rows of data are provided in the ga4_conversion_funnel_sample.csv file.
+The link to the full dataset is here: [Link](https://drive.google.com/file/d/1de58cEZOWrLjjCqQTtMt2_MUJfmkAgas/view?usp=sharing)

 ## SQL Highlights: ⭐
 This section demonstrates the core data transformation logic used to process raw GA4 events from BigQuery.